How To Give Speech Feedback

 Beware the Tiger when giving Speech Feedback

 Having popped out of our modern cave to make a speech, our antennae are still tuned to look out for negatives.
-Millions of years training can’t be undone overnight, even if that ‘overnight’ is hundreds of years.
+Millions of years training can’t be undone overnight, even if that ‘overnight’ is many years.

 How to Provide Positive Feedback